seanseancooper/SSET/docs/theory_of_signal_semiotics.md

    - related to frequency domain wrt. a having been the label A for some observable amount of time before being labeled B; a 're-labelling' operation that _may_ be sample rate driven.
    - think "A *", many consecutive "A" moving to "B".

+> Methods

+> Examples

+> In this model, does a signal need to be 'transposed' to be 'tranfsformed'?
+> > No. It's typically already done when you get it from a sensor.
+Also, as we will begin to understand later,
+> bugs don't transpose information, it's chemical and it 99x faster to understand.)

 ### **Transformation**: Change from A -> B
 Processing the signal to modify it from one form into another.
    - Frequency domain function: function of acting on A, the result of processing A, Analysis of A